d4n3sh/thedaneshproject/content/posts/2012-04-04-instagram-for-android-is-out.md

 Feature list is almost the same with  picplz and lightbox.
 It has its own advance camera and lots of filters.
 And yes the usual sharing options to FB,Twitter, etc&#8230;

-I&#8217;m using [Lightbox][2] now and love it, sadly most of my friends are on Instagram.
+I'm using [Lightbox][2] now and love it, sadly most of my friends are on Instagram.
 Might have to make the move.
 How bout you?

 Grab Instagram on [Google Play][3] join the other [1 million][4] who have already downloaded it.